hariharan1412/Intelligent-Forest-Protecting-System/README.md

      7. pip install pipwin
      8. pipwin install pyaudio

+# Run

+      Once you activated and installed all the packages in the environment its time to show.

+      RUN : python.exe team_startup.py

 Running the experiment or detection requires that you have Tensorflow, OpenCV and PyAudio installed.
 You can